VIPC Awards Commonwealth Commercialization Fund Grant to OneUp Technologies LLC

 CCF grants support startups, critical early technology testing and market validation efforts

-RICHMOND, VIRGINIA, UNITED STATES, December 14, 2022 /EINPresswire.com/ -- The Virginia Innovation Partnership Corporation’s (VIPC), Commonwealth Commercialization Fund (CCF) today announced that OneUp Technologies has been awarded a CFF grant of $75,000.
+RICHMOND, VIRGINIA, UNITED STATES, December 15, 2022 /EINPresswire.com/ -- The Virginia Innovation Partnership Corporation’s (VIPC), Commonwealth Commercialization Fund (CCF) today announced that OneUp Technologies has been awarded a CCF grant of $75,000.
 VIPC’s CCF program has distributed more than $43 million to Virginia-based startups, entrepreneurs and university-based inventors since 2012.

 OneUp Technologies, based in Manassas, Va., has developed a digital marketing app built specifically for small businesses and influencers to increase marketing ROI with efficient and easy to manage give-away campaigns.
 This CCF grant will be used to further develop its platform and grow its user population.